shradha21/shradha21/README.md

     - 🌱 Exploring latest technologies
     - 🎇 What do I believe?
 Jack of all,Master of some
-    - 🔥 2020 Goals: Contribute more to Open Source projects
+    - 🔥 2020 Goals: Contribute more to Open Source Projects

 ###  🤝🏻Connect with me: